How to care for your donkeys or mules if you become ill or have to self-isolate due to Covid-19.

 Q: What do I do if my donkey’s medication is running low and I need a repeat prescription?

 A: Speak to your vet and order repeat prescriptions in good time.
-Please bear in mind that vets are making changes to their usual services as they respond to the latest government advice.
+Please bear in mind that vets may need to make changes to their usual services at short notice as they respond to the latest government advice.
 There may be longer waiting times for deliveries and challenges with the supply of some medications.

 Action: Work out how long your donkey’s current supply with last, make a note on your calendar and set an early reminder to make sure you don’t forget to give your vet a call.